holepunchto/mirror-drive/README.md

   metadataEquals: (srcMetadata, dstMetadata) => { ... }
   batch: false,
-  entries: null // Array of key entries (if you use this then prefix is ignored) }
+  entries: null // Array of key entries (if you use this then prefix is ignored)
+  ignore: String || Array // Ignore source files and folders by name.
+}
 ```